 Further details will be posted here soon.

-At Guided Pilgrimage, we are happy to design a guided walk around a destination of your choice.
-Just let us know your group size, preferred destination (or we can help you choose a suitable one) and walk duration and we will be happy to put something together for you and then lead your group, just as we lead our regular departures.
+At Guided Pilgrimage, we are happy to design a guided walk (multi-day or single day) around a destination of your choice.
+Just let us know your group size, preferred destination (or we can help you choose a suitable one) and walk duration and we will be happy to put something together for you.

-This might be particularly suitable for a spiritual leader or personal development coach or facilitator who wants to explore more with a group in the outdoors but does not have the required qualifications / insurance to do so.
-With us looking after the walk and living arrangements on the trip, the leader is able to concentrate on the rest of the content (s)he wants to convey to the group.
+This might be particularly suitable for someone who wants their own private experience or a spiritual leader / personal development coach or facilitator who wants to explore more with a group in the outdoors but does not have the required qualifications / insurance to do so.
+With us looking after the walk and living arrangements on the trip, the leader is able to concentrate on the rest of the content.

 We can also include speakers or demonstrations from craftsmen/women en route from many walks of life to enable you to offer something uniquely different to your group.
 Do get in touch if this is of interest.